 - Thin Hot Mix Asphalt Overlay An up to a 2-inch overlay that is not considered a structural layer.
-This can be done through a mill-and-fill. - Open Graded Friction Course A course that uses open-graded or porous mixture that allows water to draw away quickly.
+This can be done through a mill-and-fill. - Open Graded Friction Course A course that uses open-graded or porous mixture that allows water to draw away quickly. - Ultra-Thin Bonded Wearing Course A 1⁄2 to 3⁄4-inch thick non-structural course that seals and protects the underlying pavement.
+Installed after the application of an emulsion layer.

-- Ultra-Thin Bonded Wearing Course A 1/2 to 3/4-inch thick non-structural course that seals and protects the underlying pavement.
-Installed after the application of an emulsion layer. - Slurry Seal A mixture of emulsified asphalt, water, fine aggregate, and mineral filler mixed into a slurry and applied in a thin layer that fills surfaces cracks and voids, improves friction and appearance, and prevents water infiltration. - Microsurfacing A treatment that mitigates raveling and oxidation and improves the friction and appearance of the pavement surface.
+- Slurry Seal A mixture of emulsified asphalt, water, fine aggregate, and mineral filler mixed into a slurry and applied in a thin layer that fills surfaces cracks and voids, improves friction and appearance, and prevents water infiltration. - Microsurfacing A treatment that mitigates raveling and oxidation and improves the friction and appearance of the pavement surface.
 It is a mixture of polymer-modified asphalt emulsion, water, fine aggregate, and mineral filler that is mixed into a slurry and applied in a thin layer, like slurry seal but more durable. - Chip Seal and Seal Coats A bituminous membrane of polymer-modified asphalt emulsion followed by a layer of aggregate, sometimes called "chips".
 It is not a structural layer, but it does provide a durable wearing surface.
-It can be applied in single, double, or triple layer treatments with variety of aggregate sizes.
 The treatment seals fine cracks and prevents water intrusion while sustaining and improving friction. - High-Friction Surface Treatment (HFST) A specialty pavement treatment used specifically to restore or enhance friction at spot locations using resin binders and polish-resistant aggregates.